 Having been a peacemaker and mediator all their lives, the Mature One brings an other-focus tendency into their adult relationships.
 They may disown their dreams and passion because what they want has never mattered, it was always about what they ‘should’ do.
 They eventually learn to neglect their own needs and desires.
 They do not feel they have the right to express or even feel ‘forbidden’ emotions such as anger, or sadness.
 As a result, many Matured One has the tendency to be ‘overcontrolled’, meaning they tend to suppress their emotions and expressions, both positive and negative, and not tell others about what they need.
 They do not feel they are allowed to let their hair down, relax, have fun, and do something outside of the conventional.
 They are also likely to overfunction at their work, in their romantic relationships and in their own parenting.
 Eventually, they are overburdened with responsibilities and may become burned out.
 (Here is a full article on Overcontrol as a personality trait)

-By always trying to be the ‘good person,’ who never upsets anyone, the Mature One has to disown some parts of their personality.
-But just as they deny the parts of themselves that have the potential to be arrogant, selfish, aggressive (the shadows) , they also disown their capacity to be confident, assertive and care for themselves and fight for their rights.
+By always trying to be the ‘good person’ who never upsets anyone, the Mature One has to disown some parts of their personality.
+But just as they deny the parts of themselves that have the potential to be arrogant, selfish, and aggressive (the shadows) , they also disown their capacity to be confident, assertive and care for themselves and fight for their rights.

 One factor that makes this dynamic complicated, especially when it turns into adult sibling estrangement and rivalry, is envy.
 For all their lives, the Mature One is consciously or subconsciously jealous of how carefree their younger sibling seems to be.
 The Mature One might feel they have sacrificed a lot for their sibling.
 They love their brothers and sisters, but could not help but feel bitter and resentful for how quickly they never had a real childhood.
-Caught in a bind between love and resentment loyalty and the need for freedom, the Mature One may be plunged into an emotional and existential crisis in later life.
+Caught in a bind between love and resentment, loyalty and the need for freedom, the Mature One may be plunged into an emotional and existential crisis in later life.

 Dynamic 3.
 The Bully and the Silenced One

 When there is sibling abuse, the polarised dynamic involves a Bully and their victim, the Silenced One.
 With parental neglect, the Bully has never been disciplined.
 Children need, and often crave, boundaries and discipline.
 Being able to get away with aggression and even abuse is not a blessing.
 The fact that the Bully is never punished is not a blessing; Not knowing what is right and what is wrong creates a chaotic and frightening world for a child.
 Left on their own, the Bully never learned to respect boundaries and other people.
 Often, the Bully was a neglected, abused or hurt child.
-They feel helpless and ashamed on the inside but does not have a better way to channel their hurt other than to inflict it on the siblings.
+They feel helpless and ashamed on the inside but does not have a better way to channel their hurt other than to inflict it on their siblings.

 Rather than rightfully expressing their anger and setting boundaries, the Silenced One blame themselves.